at the University of Vienna

 The vast array of disciplinary and interdisciplinary research at the University of Vienna includes theology, law, business, economics and statistics, computer science, historical and philological studies, social sciences, psychology, life sciences, natural sciences, mathematics, sport science and teacher education.

 The University of Vienna's vision is to become one of the leading research universities in Europe.
 In 2013 the University of Vienna raised funding revenues of about EUR 76.9 million.
-At the University of Vienna 25 ERC grant holders are conducting research, five of them have been awarded prestigious ERC grants.
+At the University of Vienna 25 ERC grant holders are conducting research.
+In 2013 alone, the prestigious ERC grants were awarded to five of our researchers.

 The University of Vienna supports their researchers' mobility and is an attractive destination for international researchers: In 2013, 75 per cent of our new professors are appointed from international universities.
 Each semester the University of Vienna welcomes numerous guest scientists.